shoppertrail/shoppertrail-uat-guide/README.md

 2. Using the top menu Click "Account" > "Edit Profile" and change values of `How often do you shop in stores?` or `Zip` to a new selection or value.
    - *Please DO NOT* change username or email.
    - *Please DO NOT* delete account or change password.
-3. Click "My Stores and Points" towards the bottom, click "ABC Store"
+3. On the main user dashboard click "My Stores and Points" towards the bottom, click "ABC Store."
 4. **Verify:**
    - Successful login redirects to the user dashboard.
-Note, clicking the t-shirt logo brings you back to the dashboard now.
+Note, clicking the t-shirt logo brings you back to the dashboard now (since you are logged into an account).
-   - There should be at least 5 points in this account
+   - There should be at least 5 points in this account.
-   - Account changes took place (step 2), verify this by clicking "Edit Profile" again
+   - Account changes took place (step 2), verify this by clicking "Edit Profile" again.
-   - Verify the details for "ABC Store" come up when clicked (step 3)
+   - Verify the details for "ABC Store" come up when clicked (step 3).
    - **Account > Logout** correctly ends the session and shows a logout page.
 Click back to the homepage by clicking the T-Shirt logo.
 5. **Expected:** Login/logout and basic dashboard and store info render properly.
-Account > Edit Profile flow works.
+"Account" > "Edit Profile" flow works.

 </details>